SimonSchwaiger/SimonSchwaiger.github.io/src/cv.md

 - Research in semantic mapping and planning methodologies in data-driven robotics.
 - Combination of recent generative and foundation models with traditional robot control methodologies.
-- Course developer, coordinator and lecturer in Master Robotics Engineering, Campus International and various Bachelor Mechatronics/Robotics programmes.
+- Course developer, coordinator and lecturer in Master Robotics Engineering, Campus International and Bachelor Mechatronics/Robotics programs.
 - Supervision of Master's and Bachelor's theses, conducting of Master's and Bachelor's exams.

 **MA23 Project DrohnFH**: Practical integration of UAVs into electronic and mechatronic engineering courses.